 Since our founding in 1866 we've campaigned for freedom of speech, regardless of the objections of any religion.
-We finally succeeded in abolishing the vestigial UK blasphemy laws in 2008, but the threat to our freedom of expression hasn't ended.
+We finally succeeded in abolishing the vestigial blasphemy laws in England and Wales in 2008, but the threat to our freedom of expression hasn't ended.

 What’s the problem?

 While in the UK the law is fairer now, free speech is still threatened.
 One of the major concerns we have is over 'backdoor' blasphemy laws which conflate hate speech and criticism of religion, making satire, criticism or mockery a criminal act akin to racial hatred or inciting violence.